wyattscarpenter/gyatt/readme.md

 `git bash echo $SOME_ENV_VAR`, using gyatt's provided `git bash` can also be helpful to investigate the behavior of git (when some git behavior is influenced by environment variables) (if git is, for you, like me, not located in your regular environment).

 ## features i would like, but which i have not made & other to-dos

+* header is still not cross-platform, very confusingly.

 * TODO: can you always push all objects? like tags and notes? not just the branch?.
 I guess push.followTags will make git push tags as well as fetch them.
 Notes is a half-baked feature so I guess you just have to explicitly push notes, unless maybe this configuration I haven't looked into actually works: https://gist.github.com/topheman/ec8cde7c54e24a785e52